nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Updating the status of an internship application
 1. Update status to `ACCEPTED`

-    1. Prerequisites: Display all internship applications using the `/list` command.
-Ensure that applications for "Google" and "Yahoo" are present in the list.
+    1. Prerequisites: Ensure that internship application with the company name "Google" is at index 1 and internship application with the company name "Yahoo" is at index 2

     2. Test case: `/accept 1`<br>
-       Expected: The status of the first application (e.g., "Google") is updated to `ACCEPTED`.
+       Expected: The status of the first application "Google" is updated to `ACCEPTED`.

     3. Test case: `/accept 0`<br>
        Expected: An error message should be shown which explains how to use the status command and what parameters are valid.

 2. Update status to `PENDING`

-    1. Prerequisites: Display all internship applications using the `/list` command.
-Ensure that applications for "Google" and "Yahoo" are present in the list.
+    1. Prerequisites: Ensure that internship application with the company name "Google" is at index 1 and internship application with the company name "Yahoo" is at index 2

     2. Test case: `/pending 2`<br>
-       Expected: The status of the second application (e.g., "Yahoo") is updated to `PENDING`.
+       Expected: The status of the second application "Yahoo" is updated to `PENDING`.

 3. Update status to `REJECTED`

-    1. Prerequisites: Display all internship applications using the `/list` command.
-Ensure that applications for "Google" and "Yahoo" are present in the list.
+    1. Prerequisites: Ensure that internship application with the company name "Google" is at index 1 and internship application with the company name "Yahoo" is at index 2

     2. Test case: `/reject 1`<br>
-       Expected: The status of the first application (e.g., "Google") is updated to `REJECTED`.
+       Expected: The status of the first application "Google" is updated to `REJECTED`.

 <br></br>

 ### Chart Window
 1. Open Chart window

     1. Prerequisites: List all internship applications using the `/list` command.
-Ensure that there is are at least two internship applications with different statuses and the Chart window is not opened.
+Ensure that there are at least two internship applications with different statuses and the Chart window is not opened.

     2. Test case `/chart`<br>
        Expected: Chart window opens.

 2. Open Chart window with invalid command format

     1. Prerequisites: List all internship applications using the `/list` command.
-Ensure that there is are at least two internship applications with different statuses and the Chart window is not opened.
+Ensure that there are at least two internship applications with different statuses and the Chart window is not opened.

     2. Test case: `/chart x`<br>
        Expected: An error message stating the valid use of the `/chart` command.

 3. Update Chart window by updating status

    1. Prerequisites: List all internship applications using the `/list` command.
-Ensure that there is are the internship application at index 1 is of `PENDING` status and the Chart window is already opened.
+Ensure that the internship application at index 1 is of `PENDING` status and the Chart window is already opened.

    2. Test case: `/accept 1`<br>
       Expected: Pie chart on Chart window to update accordingly.